 - Standard email marketing metrics.
 It’s important you track your email campaigns’ performance to be able to spot inconsistencies early.
 Ideally, you should be able to have a record for every contact on your mailing list to see individual interactions dynamic.
 The easiest way to streamline this process is to invest in a smart CRM with email-tracking features, NetHunt CRM per se.

 - Timing.
 It also matters when you send your emails.
 If you’ve reached out a bunch during the holiday season but didn’t receive the expected response, it’s still too early to start getting alarmed.
 Chances are, a good portion of your subscribers are OOO.
+We also have a templates for effective out-of-office message templates.

 Besides, you also need to decide who you determine as inactive subscribers as your email re-engagement strategy will vary depending on whether your approach is customer-centric or subscriber-centric: